ashokalways/homework-CS625/HW1-report.md

 *Describe what the figure is showing.*

-*Remove the outer parenthesis from the code above and run the cell.
-What happened?*

 *Insert the second penguin chart here*

 *Describe what the figure is showing.*

+*What happened when you removed the outer parentheses from the code?
+Why?*

 ## Observable and Vega-Lite